SMcCandlish/phpBB-ext-RHTopicTags/README.md

 ### 2.5.
 Purge phpBB cache

 Depending on your phpBB version, you may find a "Purge the cache" option at AGP &gt; Admin Index (which is at top right of the AGP window, or click tab General to get to same page).
 Otherwise, you may find a "Purge cache" option in the left menu at AGP &gt; General.
-If you do not, you might have to login to your server via FTP/FTPS/SFTP/SSH, and delete the contents of `phpbb/cache/` *except* for `index.htm` and `.htaccess`.
-If you find no such files there and instead find a `driver/` subdirectory and a `service.php` file, then delete nothing (you have a different version of phpBB).
+If you do not, you might have to login to your server via FTP/FTPS/SFTP/SSH, and delete the contents of `cache/production/` (where `cache/` is at the same directory level as `ext/` and `phpbb/`; do not delete from `phpbb/cache/`, where the cache control files are not the cache files).

 ### 3. Configure